Blog-Reference and Blog-Reference

 Bill Mitchell’s post about the relationship between employees and the firm’s government is pure sociology and firmly rooted in a tradition that goes back to the founding fathers.
 John Stuart Mill, to recall, had been engaged in a pen-friendship with Auguste Comte, the founder of sociology.#1

 The subject matter of standard economics is defined by the Walrasian axiom set which is ultimately based on methodological individualism.
 Microfoundations ― with constrained optimization and equilibrium as pivotal axioms ― is the wrong approach.
 This explains why economics is a failed science.
-Economics is a system science, NOT a social science.
+Economics is a systems science, NOT a social science.
 Accordingly, the correct approach is macrofoundations.

 From this equation follows: